anandrktm/dev-photo-gallery/README.md

 ## Instructions
 1. Find the errors
 2. Fix the error
+3. Mention the list of errors in your README.md file
-3. Share your solution on your repository's [github page](https://pages.github.com/)
+4. Share your solution on your repository's [github page](https://pages.github.com/)
-4. Raise a PR with the fix.
+5. Raise a PR with the fix.